Opinion: Is the world less in love with America?

 - Other powers have grown more restive and assertive, Yuill says

 Dr. Kevin Yuill is a senior lecturer in American history at the University of Sunderland.
+The views expressed are his own.

 (CNN)The last weeks of Barack Obama's presidency have been trying -- and may soon become even more so.